 Most HVAC contractors won’t give you detailed calculations on exactly how much highly energy-efficient equipment will lower your utility bills.
 But they can at least estimate what percentage you’ll save with different types and models of equipment.
 You can then roughly calculate your annual energy bills to determine how much you’d save with say, Furnace A versus Furnace B.

 There are also online tools that can give you rough energy-use estimates, including Home Energy Saver pro, developed by the U.S. Department of Energy.

-If you’re planning an addition or seeking to improve heating or cooling in one room or an upper floor, consider a ductless mini split heat pump.
+If you’re planning an addition or seeking to improve heating or cooling in one room, a basement, or an upper floor, consider a ductless mini split heat pump.
 These highly energy-efficient units, common in Europe, allow you to control temperatures in a single space.

 Finally, when comparing equipment, know that features such as variable output and two-stage burners that reduce energy usage won’t be reflected in models’ efficiency ratings; ratings are determined while equipment operates at full capacity.
 A variable-speed heat pump, for example, usually runs at a constant low speed to maintain the correct temperature, increasing speed and energy use only as needed.
 If you are comparing the energy efficiency of two different units with similar energy-efficiency ratings—one with variable-speed capability and the other without—the variable speed model will use less energy.
 The same is true when comparing furnaces that have one- or multiple-stage burners.
 It’s difficult to assess exactly how much energy these features save, but a reasonable rule of thumb is to assume that two-stage burners and variable-speed blowers each decrease furnace energy waste by about 10 percent and increase corresponding SEER/HSPF ratings by 1.0 to 1.5.